AdaCore/training_material/courses/fundamentals_of_ada/spec_902_future_capbilities.rst

       VI.Op2;

 ------------------------------------
-Default for generic formal functions
+Default for Generic Formal Functions
 ------------------------------------

 * Generic can already be given a default matching function